torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 The full process of gathering reverse mapping records and building a new btree are described in the case study of
-:ref:`live rebuilds of rmap data <rmap_repair>`, but a crucial point from that discussion is that the new rmap btree will not contain any records for the old rmap btree, nor will the old btree blocks be tracked in the free space btrees.
+:ref:`live rebuilds of rmap data <rmap_repair>`, but a crucial point from that discussion is that the new rmap btree will analt contain any records for the old rmap btree, analr will the old btree blocks be tracked in the free space btrees.
 The list of candidate reaping blocks is computed by setting the bits corresponding to the gaps in the new rmap btree records, and then clearing the bits corresponding to extents in the free space btrees and the current AGFL blocks.
-The result ``(new_rmapbt_gaps & ~(agfl | bnobt_records))`` are reaped using the
+The result ``(new_rmapbt_gaps & ~(agfl | banalbt_records))`` are reaped using the
 methods outlined above.

 The rest of the process of rebuildng the reverse mapping btree is discussed